hackclub/camp/cohort_4/playbook/ACTIVITIES.md

 really bad and feel shameful because that could hurt just as much.
 They thought that it was just a joke.

-Here's how I might hand the situation:
+Here's how I might handle the situation.
+Note that this is just one way to handle the situation, feel free to handle it in a way that you choose as well.

 - Can I get everyone's attention please
 - I noticed earlier that someone posted the phrase say "X person is Gay"